aimms/how-to/Articles/120/120-pro-user-groups.rst

 .. image:: images/Portal-with-groups.png

 This picture is taken from my AIMMS PRO test environment.
 Besides the predefined groups Admin, AimmsPublishers, AppPublishers, and Users, there are two organization specific groups added to this environment: Planners and Purchase.
-I’ve selected the group Planners and made Theo and myself users of that group.
+I have selected the group Planners and made Theo and myself users of that group.
 If I want to make Theo a member of Purchase as well, I just drag Theo’s icon to the Purchase group.

 A first method with which you can determine who accesses certain kinds of information is by selecting users when an AIMMS App is published.
 At that time, the access rights can be assigned per environment, per group or per user as illustrated below: